How to Track Founder Tweets

 What do teams usually mean when they ask how to track founder tweets?

-They usually mean building a repeatable way to follow a known set of founder or operator accounts, review their timelines, and turn that into notes, alerts, or strategy input.
+They usually mean building a repeatable way to follow a known set of founder, executive, operator, investor, or competitor accounts, review only new posts, and turn meaningful changes into alerts, notes, or strategy input.

 Is timeline access more important than search for founder tracking?